Reading Time: 3 minutes

 Concerningly, the study revealed that earthworm presence favoured bacteria capable of rapid growth.
 This could potentially accelerate nutrient cycling and carbon release into the atmosphere.

-This research aligns with previous work by Lejoly, which demonstrated that earthworm activity led to a reduction of up to 94 percent in the amount of carbon stored in the forest floor.
+This research aligns with previous work by Lejoly, which demonstrated that earthworm activity led to a reduction of up to 94 per cent in the amount of carbon stored in the forest floor.

 Moreover, increased nutrient levels due to earthworm activity could alter the composition of plant species in boreal forests, potentially favouring different tree and plant species.